-RiskScape, a joint venture between NIWA and GNS Science, is a tool for analysing potential economic and social impacts from multiple natural hazards.
+RiskScape, a collaboration between NIWA and GNS Science, is a software application for analysing natural hazard consequences.

 About the RiskScape software

 Work is currently underway to develop RiskScape 2.0, providing an enhanced system for scenario and probabilistic risk analysis.
 The flexible risk framework design and software development is guided by requirements of disaster risk reduction professionals, including those in emergency management, planning and policy, insurance, research/academia, lifelines management and iwi/hapū and community wellbeing.

 RiskScape 2.0 gives modellers the ability to customise risk models and and the data that feeds into these models.
 RiskScape software is built on open source programming languages and complies with Open Geospatial Consortium (OGC) standards that support an engine for spatial analysis of risk.

 In 2019 the Earthquake Commission (EQC) joined NIWA and GNS Science in developing of version 2.0 and plans to adopt RiskScape 2.0 as its future risk modelling tool.